-This Summer, the ACLU-WA is hosting a three-part CLE series about incorporating race equities into legal work.
-We have already had the first of the three series with Twyla Carter, who discussed how attorneys can weave race and culture into their litigation work to help tell the client's personal story.
+Over the summer, the ACLU-WA hosted a three-part CLE series about incorporating race equities into legal work.
+The first of the three series featured Twyla Carter discussing how attorneys can weave race and culture into their litigation work to help tell the client's personal story.
 Part 2 explored how a race equity perspectives can be applied in appellate and amicus briefs.
-In the third and final chapter, we’ll discuss how race equity is an integral part of civil litigation and provide strategic considerations for participants.
+In the third and final chapter, we discuss how race equity is an integral part of civil litigation and provide strategic considerations for participants.

 - Michele E. Storms (Moderator), Executive Director of ACLU of Washington.
 Michele E. Storms is the Executive Director of the American Civil Liberties Union of Washington (ACLU of Washington), former Deputy Director of the ACLU of Washington, and previous Assistant Dean for Public Service and executive director of the William H. Gates Public Service Law program at the University of Washington School of Law.
 Preceding those roles she served as a statewide advocacy coordinator first at Columbia Legal Services and later at the Northwest Justice Project where over a combined five-year period she coordinated civil legal aid advocacy in the areas of family law, youth and education, housing, elder law, Native American and right to counsel issues.
 She was also previously on faculty at the University of Washington School of Law where she founded what is now the Child and Youth Advocacy Clinic and taught several other courses.
 In addition to her service on numerous boards and guilds both locally and nationally, Michele served on the Washington State Access to Justice Board for six years and the board of One America.
 Michele is concerned with equity and justice for all and has dedicated her professional and personal attention to access to justice, preservation of freedom and democracy for all and ensuring that all humxns safely reside in the “circle of human concern.”